mattclay/ansible-hacking/README.md

     * 10.10 (Yosemite)
     * 10.11 (El Capitan)

-NOTE: This script must be run as root.
+NOTE: This script must be run as root, except when using brew.

 ## test-bootstrap.sh
 Bootstrap a new LXD container and run tests on the container.